IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ### Assisting police officers
 The _Police Force Act 1913_, the _Police Force Act 1947_, the _Police Act 1958_ require adult males to assist police officers in securing or conveying a prisoner to a police station, when it is reasonably necessary.
 Men who fail to assist an officer when called upon could be fined.
 The _Human Rights Amendment Act 2001_ amended section 53 of the _Police Act 1958_ to make it apply to any person.
 Currently, section 51 the _Policing Act 2008_ also applies to any person.

+## Compulsory military training or service.
+Only men were required to train or serve in the military in New Zealand.

+The _Militia Ordinance 1845_ allowed the Governor ro for a militia of men aged 18-60.
+Certain men, such as clergy, were exempt.
+The Act was replaced by the _Militia Act 1865_ which reduced the maximum age to 55 and added more exemptions.
+This Act was repealed and replaced by the _Militia Act 1870_ which lowered the minimum age to 17.
+The _Defence Act 1909_ brought in a general training requirement for males 12 to 14 years old (Junior Cadets), 14 to 18 (Senior Cadets), 18 to 21 (General Training Section), and 21 to 30 (the Reserve).
+There was exemption for religious conscientious objectors but they were still obligated to perform ‘an equivalent to such service and training such non-combatant duties as are prescribed by the Governor’.

+The _Military Service Act 1916_, required all men ages 20-45 to be entered in a ballot for military call-up.
+Only Christadelphians, Seventh-day Adventists and Quakers were recognised as conscientious objectors.
+About 1,200 men, only 20 to 30 of them were exempted military service.
+There were 32,270 conscripts in WWI, additionally, 26023 men were prosecuted for breaches of the law.
+In 1930 the compulsory military service law was temporarily suspended due to the Great Depression.

+Conscription was reintroduced in 1940 with the _Emergency Regulations Amendment Act 1940_.
+The _Military Training Act 1949_ reintroduced compulsory military training for 18-year-old males.
+There were some exemptions medical or other reasons.
+They underwent 14 weeks of intensive full-time training, three years of part-time service and six years in the Reserve.
+The _National Military Service Act 1961_ changed compulsory military service to a ballot system for males aged 18-30.
+In 1972 the newly elected Labour government ended compulsory military service.

+## My notes:
 In New Zealand's 1987 CEDAW report:

 > In 1975, in the provision of death benefits, there was a presumption that where a husband and wife were living together, the wife was totally dependent on the husband, in the absence of proof to the contrary. ==This provision, which discriminated against widowers==, was removed in the 1982 Social Security Amendment Act.
 The benefit on death is now available to widowers on the same basis as to widows.